alishaagupta/Dockerise-a-node.js-app/README.md

 ## Step 5: *Create package.json file*
 -After creating the application, create a package.json file to ensure that all of application’s dependencies are installed in the container.
--To create a package.json file, run the following command and follow the prompts:
+To create a package.json file, run the following command and follow the prompts:
 ```

 $ sudo npm init